elsaland/elsa/README.md

 **Why choose QuickJS over V8?**

-QuickJS is a small and embeddable Javascript engine but it lacks V8's JIT for fast JavaScript execution.
+QuickJS is a small and embeddable JavaScript engine but it lacks V8's JIT for fast JavaScript execution.
 Although, it doesn't mean you cannot use Elsa on backends and CPU intensive tasks.

 QuickJS has a better startup time than V8 so it would be a strong alternative for CLI apps and short-lived runs.